aosabook/500lines/dagoba/dagoba.markdown

 Interestingly, our fluent interface hides another difference between our query language and regular programming languages.
 The query `g.v('Thor').in().out().run()` could be rewritten as `run(out(in(v(g, 'Thor'))))` if we weren't using method chaining.
 In JS we would first process `g` and `'Thor'`, then `v`, then `in`, `out` and `run`, working from the inside out.
 In a language with non-strict semantics we would work from the outside in, processing each consecutive nested layer of arguments only as needed.

 So if we start evaluating our query at the end of the statement, with `run`, and work our way back to `v('Thor')`, calculating results only as needed, then we've effectively achieved non-strictness.
 The secret is in the linearity of our queries.
-Branches complicate the process graph and also introduce opportunities for duplicate calls, which require memorization to avoid wasted work.
+Branches complicate the process graph and also introduce opportunities for duplicate calls, which require memoization to avoid wasted work.
 The simplicity of our query language means we can implement an equally simple interpreter based on our linear read/write head model.

 In addition to allowing runtime optimizations, this style has many other benefits related to the ease of instrumentation: history, reversibility, stepwise debugging, query statistics.
 All these are easy to add dynamically because we control the interpreter and have left it as a virtual machine evaluator instead of reducing the program to a single thunk.